 #7 Subscription Model

-Under the subscription model of e-business in any organisation that has its presence online, it has to do with an arrangement where member pays subscription fee in order to have access to high quality contents or services.
-Subscription to a hosting or domain service is part of subscription model.
+Under the subscription model of e-business in any organisation that has its presence online, it has to do with an arrangement where a member pays a subscription fee in order to have access to high-quality contents or services.
+Subscription to a hosting or domain service is part of a subscription model.

 #8 Utility model

-In this kind of e-business model, members are also allowedto subscribe with different category of subscription packages.
-They only haveto pay for the services that they wants to enjoy.
+In this kind of e-business model, members are also allowed to subscribe with a different category of subscription packages.
+They only have to pay for the services that they want to enjoy.